davenquinn/xenoliths/paper/text/figure-captions.md

 These fields are presented for comparison with the modeled composition of the enriching fluids, which closely resemble alkali basalt for all samples.
+The calculated re-enriching fluid composition for sample CK-2 is not shown because this sample is not depleted relative to modeled values.
 (b) REE depletion and re-enrichment trends for xenolith samples derived from modeling in (a).
 For all samples, <1% assimilation of alkali-basalt-like melt is